ymaghzaz/serverless-ci-cd/README.md

 ## Usage

-This lib help you setup ci/cd workflow , in the build setp you dont need to specify the stage name , and for the release step you will use the artifacts generate in the build step to deploy in your prefer stage (dev , prod , ...)
+This lib help you setup ci/cd workflow .
+In the build step you dont need to specify the stage name .
+In the release step you will use the artifacts generate in the build step to deploy in your prefer stage (dev , prod , ...)

 ## Configuration